davidinfosec/sp.py/readme.md

 3. The program will prompt you for the Spotify Client ID and Client Secret the first time you run it.
 These values will be saved for future runs in `client_id.txt` and `client_secret.txt`.

+How to get the spotify client id and secret:
+- Go to the Spotify Developer Dashboard. (https://developer.spotify.com/dashboard)
+- Log in with your Spotify account or create one if you don't have one.
+- Click on "Create an App" and fill in the necessary information.
+You can name it anything you like.
+- Once you've created the app, you'll see your client_id and client_secret on the app's dashboard.

 ## Interacting with the Program: